 When the HACB has a ROSS program, a ROSS Service Coordinator, or an FSS program, the HACB will coordinate individual training and service plans (ITSPs) with the community service requirement.
-Regular meetings with HACB coordinators will satisfy g Authority of the County of Butte 11-12 PH Adminssions and Continued Occupancy Po Effective: 10/01/ 2021 2 022 41 - 41 - 42 DVV 4.1 10 10 - within individual monthly logs. community service activities and I within individual monthly logs.
-HACB coord inators will verify co mmunity service ho urs
+Regular meetings with HACB coordinators will satisfy community service activities and HACB coordinators will verify community service hours within individual monthly logs.